 So far, we’ve covered the main marketplaces popular in Australia.
 But there are many international marketplaces which should also be on your e-Commerce radar.

 For example, T-mall which is part of the Alibaba e-Commerce empire.
-It gets huge amount of traffic in China and other Asian markets.
+It gets a huge amount of traffic in China and other Asian markets.

 The challenge though is to understand and meet the needs of customers in these markets.
 You won’t know them as well as you know your local customers.